Milton Friedman: Social issues

 Friedman also supported libertarian policies such as legalization of drugs and prostitution.
 During 2005, Friedman and more than 500 other economists advocated discussions regarding the economic benefits of the legalization of marijuana.
+He compared prohibition of recreational drugs to the historical prohibition of alcohol in the United States, and to a hypothetical ban on overeating food.
+Friedman stated that drug prohibition was not primarily an economic issue, but that "if you look at the drug war from a purely economic point of view, the role of the government is to protect the drug cartel."

 Friedman was also a supporter of gay rights.
 He never specifically supported same-sex marriage, instead saying "I do not believe there should be any discrimination against gays."

 Friedman favored immigration, saying "legal and illegal immigration has a very positive impact on the U.S. economy".
 However, he suggested that immigrants ought not to have access to the welfare system.
 Friedman stated that immigration from Mexico had been a "good thing", in particular illegal immigration.
 Friedman argued that illegal immigration was a boon because they "take jobs that most residents of this country are unwilling to take, they provide employers with workers of a kind they cannot get" and they do not use welfare.
 In Free to Choose, Friedman wrote:

 No arbitrary obstacles should prevent people from achieving those positions for which their talents fit them and which their values lead them to seek.
 Not birth, nationality, color, religion, sex, nor any other irrelevant characteristic should determine the opportunities that are open to a person – only his abilities.Friedman also famously argued that the welfare state must end before immigration, or more specifically, before open borders, because immigrants might have an incentive to come directly because of welfare payments.
 Economist Bryan Caplan has disputed this assertion, arguing that welfare is generally distributed not among immigrants, but instead retirees, through Social Security.